SSeyhaa/movie-ticket-booking-system/README.md

 # Microservices Technologies

-This repository contains an overview of key technologies used in building modern microservices architectures.
+In Future, this repository will be implemented an overview of key technologies used in building modern microservices architectures.

 ## 1. Core Spring Boot Technologies